microsoft/fast/packages/web-components/fast-components/docs/api-report.md

 // @public
 export const menuStyles: (context: any, definition: any) => import("@microsoft/fast-element").ElementStyles;

-// Warning: (ae-forgotten-export) The symbol "SwatchFamilyResolver" needs to be exported by the entry point index.d.ts
-// Warning: (ae-internal-missing-underscore) The name "neutralContrastFill_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal @deprecated (undocumented) export const neutralContrastFill_DEPRECATED: SwatchFamilyResolver;
+// @public @deprecated (undocumented) export const neutralDivider: import("@microsoft/fast-foundation").CSSDesignToken<SwatchRGB>;

 // Warning: (ae-forgotten-export) The symbol "SwatchRecipe" needs to be exported by the entry point index.d.ts
-// Warning: (ae-internal-missing-underscore) The name "neutralContrastFillActive_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal @deprecated (undocumented) export const neutralContrastFillActive_DEPRECATED: SwatchRecipe;

-// @public @deprecated
-export const neutralContrastFillActiveBehavior: import("@microsoft/fast-foundation").CSSCustomPropertyBehavior;

-// @public @deprecated
-export const neutralContrastFillFocusBehavior: import("@microsoft/fast-foundation").CSSCustomPropertyBehavior;

-// Warning: (ae-internal-missing-underscore) The name "neutralContrastFillHover_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal @deprecated (undocumented) export const neutralContrastFillHover_DEPRECATED: SwatchRecipe;

-// @public @deprecated
-export const neutralContrastFillHoverBehavior: import("@microsoft/fast-foundation").CSSCustomPropertyBehavior;

-// Warning: (ae-internal-missing-underscore) The name "neutralContrastFillRest_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal @deprecated (undocumented) export const neutralContrastFillRest_DEPRECATED: SwatchRecipe;

-// @public @deprecated
-export const neutralContrastFillRestBehavior: import("@microsoft/fast-foundation").CSSCustomPropertyBehavior;

-// @public @deprecated
-export const neutralContrastForegroundRestBehavior: import("@microsoft/fast-foundation").CSSCustomPropertyBehavior;

-// @public @deprecated (undocumented) export const neutralDivider: import("@microsoft/fast-foundation").CSSDesignToken<SwatchRGB>;

 // Warning: (ae-internal-missing-underscore) The name "neutralDividerRest_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal @deprecated (undocumented)